Hiring/Collaborating with a Health Economist

-The Health Economics Resource Center offers training and consulting services to VA health economists and VA researchers needing health economics expertise.
-Due to the great demand for health economics expertise, HERC economists do not ordinarily respond to requests for consulting assistance by becoming involved as co-investigators.
+HERC offers training and consulting services to VA health economists and VA researchers needing health economics expertise.
+Due to the great demand for health economics expertise, HERC economists do not ordinarily respond to requests for consulting assistance by becoming involved as co-investigators on projects.

-In general, health economists are difficult to recruit.
-Health economists may obtain their PhD from a University economics department, or from a health services research program.
-Because health economists are recruited by the pharmaceutical industry, medical schools, and other professional schools, starting salaries tend to be higher than those for other health services researchers.
+There are several ways to recruit health economists.
+Health economists may obtain their PhD from a university economics department or from a public health school within a health services research program.
+Since health economists are recruited by the pharmaceutical industry, medical schools, and other professional schools, starting salaries for health economists tend to be higher than those for other health services researchers.
 Government research centers have had more success in hiring health economists when the position is associated with an academic appointment or the opportunity to conduct independent, peer-reviewed research with the possibility of publication in the academic literature.
-Experienced health economists are very difficult to recruit at current government salary levels.
+Experienced health economists can be difficult to recruit at current government salary levels.

-The best place to advertise for economists is the "Job Opportunities for Economists", also known as JOE, a web site operated by the American Economic Association.
-This online employment site is free to job seekers, and supported by fees from employers advertising positions.
-To find an economist with expertise in healthcare, the advertisement should be sure to identify the health as the economic specialty.
+The best place to advertise for economists is the "Job Opportunities for Economists," also known as JOE, a web site operated by the American Economic Association.
+This online employment site is free for job seekers and supported by fees from employers advertising positions.
+To find an economist with expertise in healthcare, the advertisement should be sure to identify health as the economic specialty.
 The Journal of Economic Literature Classification is "I1-Health".

-New PhD economists look for work beginning in October of the year prior to their graduation, and it important to submit an advertisement by October in order to receive applications to interview candidates in person in early January at the American Economics Association meeting.
+New PhD economists typically look for work beginning in October of the year prior to their graduation, and it is important to submit a job advertisement in JOE by October in order to receive applications to interview candidates in person in early January at the American Economics Association meeting.
 Details about the meeting may be found at the AEA web site.
-Almost all new PhD economists go to this meeting for interviews.
-Employers then invite their favored candidates for a visit to present a seminar and be more extensively interviewed; job offers are tendered in the early spring, and then the market closes until the next year.
+Many new PhD economists go to this meeting for job interviews.
+Employers then invite their selected candidates for an on-site visit to present a seminar and be more extensively interviewed; job offers are tendered in the early spring, and then the market closes until the next year.

-Health economics jobs are occasionally listed in the publications of the American Public Health Association, the American Journal of Public Health, and the Nations' Health.
+Health economics jobs are occasionally listed in publications by the American Public Health Association (APHA), the American Journal of Public Health, and the Nations' Health.
 Ads are expensive, as these are widely circulated publications.
 APHA also operates a web based career service, which lists both employer and job candidate information.
-The International Society for Pharmacoeconomics and Outcomes Research and the Society for Medical Decision Making also have web sites that may have job listings.
+The International Society for Pharmacoeconomics and Outcomes Research and the Society for Medical Decision Making also have websites that may have job listings.

-Helping researchers who are writing proposals is one way HERC fulfills its mission of improving the quality of VA health economics research.
-HERC will provide information about cost data, methods, cost-effectiveness analysis, study design, and other issues.
-HERC does not actually design or carry out customers' studies.
+Helping researchers who are writing research proposals is one way HERC fulfills its mission of improving the quality of VA health economics research.
+HERC can provide information about cost data, methods, cost-effectiveness analysis, study design, and other issues.
+HERC does not actually design or perform analyses for this type of assistance.

 Individual HERC investigators who are directly involved in designing and carrying out a study may write a letter of support for their collaborator's proposal; however, in these cases, it is more likely that they will be listed as a funded co-investigator.